volbrene/nestjs-graphql-gateway-interceptor-bug-report/README.md

 ## Gateway:

-Graphql Gateway which has a locale interceptor, which block the users if x-locale not exists in header
+Graphql gateway which has a locale interceptor, which block the users if x-locale not exists in header

 ## Test Service

-Simple get user service witch static files
+Simple get user service with static output.

 Notice: Run both services to see the problem.